 The scheduling mechanism described above does not provide for distributing spawned tasks over the large number of processors of a massively parallel system.
-The current Fresh Breeze emulation includes a work stealing scheme that is a variation on work stealing in Cilk.
+The current Fresh Breeze simulation includes a work stealing scheme that is a variation on work stealing in Cilk.
 It is designed to model a low-cost hardware mechanism.

-Task stealing is used by a processor to maintain the number of entries in its PTQ between two limits; if the number of entries is less than the lower limit, this processor is not willing to give away any of its tasks; if the upper limit is exceeded, the processor wants to steal tasks from the PTQs of any other processors willing to permit stealing.
+Task stealing is used by a processor to maintain the number of entries in its PTQ between two limits; if the number of entries is less than the lower limit, this processor is not willing to give away any of its tasks; if the upper limit is exceeded, the processor will not try to fetch a task from the global deferred task queue (see below).

-The emulation uses two tables located in memory globally accessible by all processors of a domain or cluster of processors in a large system.
+The simulation uses two tables located in memory globally accessible by all processors of a domain or cluster of processors in a large system.
 This approach can be extended hierarchically as needed.
-These tables are managed by a reserved Steal Daemon processor in the emulation.
+These tables are managed by a reserved Steal Daemon processor in the simulation.
 The work of the Steal Daemon is sufficiently simple that it could readily be implemented in hardware in the envisioned Fresh Breeze system.